<?xml version="1.0" encoding="ISO-8859-1" ?>

 Here's what the old toolbar looked like: <br />

-<img alt="Old Admin Toolbar" src="http://www.ecclesiact.com/img/width/480/UserFiles/Image/2012/admin_toolbar_old.png" style="width: 480px; height: 33px" /> <br />
+<img alt="Old Admin Toolbar" src="https://www.ecclesiact.com/img/width/480/UserFiles/Image/2012/admin_toolbar_old.png" style="width: 480px; height: 33px" /> <br />

 As you can see, there's no room for labels or per-item help.
 This meant that if you couldn't figure out what an icon meant you had to 'mouse-over' it to see a tooltip.
 To obtain help on a given topic you had to either click the yellow question mark at the end if the toolbar then navigate to the function in question, or open the report then find the yellow question mark inside that report to see it. <br />